selendra/selendra-wiki/docs/learn/learn-account-restore.md

 This has been tested on Brave and Chrome, but not other browsers.

-1. Go to Polkadot-JS Apps
+1. Go to Selendra-JS Apps
 2. Go to JavaScript console on the browser (Available in Developer Tools)
 3. Type in the command: